How to create a custom message box in C#

-How to Custom message box c#
+How to customize a message box in C#?

 In C#, you can create a custom message box by creating your own form with customized buttons, icons, and message content.